ryuichiueda/ueda_blog2_contents/posts/20190908_opy_e/main.md

 ## summary

-Since I want to use Python on a shell, I have created [opy](https://github.com/ryuichiueda/opy) command.
+Since I want to use Python on a shell instantly, I have created [opy](https://github.com/ryuichiueda/opy) command.

 ## design and implementation